sogis/ilivalidator-web-service/README.md

 ### Release management

-It uses the [https://plugins.gradle.org/plugin/org.ajoberstar.reckon](https://plugins.gradle.org/plugin/org.ajoberstar.reckon) plugin:
+It uses the [https://plugins.gradle.org/plugin/pl.allegro.tech.build.axion-release](https://plugins.gradle.org/plugin/pl.allegro.tech.build.axion-release) plugin:

-**TODO:** The plugin does not tag when using snaphots.
-Without any parameters it will show the next minor snapshot version (e.g. in travis) which is not what I want.
+**Condition:** Releases (= Tag on Github, = non-SNAPSHOT version) are made locally.

-1. Develop and test and build on your local machine: `XXXX` (not sure if it's better to use the reckon params and options here too)
+1. Develop and test and build on your local machine: `./gradlew clean build dockerTest`
-2. Commit your changes locally: `git commit -a -m 'some fix'`
+2. Commit your changes locally: `git commit -a -m 'some fix'`.
+You cannot make a release without `git push`.
+Before a release `./gradlew currentVersion` shows `x.y.z-SNAPSHOT`.
-3. If you want to release a new SNAPSHOT version: `./gradlew build reckonTagPush -Preckon.scope=patch -Preckon.stage=snapshot`.
-You can use `patch`, `minor` or `major` for the reckon scope (SemVer alike).
-No git tag is created.
-But this step is needed to get proper docker image tags/versions.
-Then push to repo: `git push`.
-4. If you want to create a final release: `./gradlew build reckonTagPush -Preckon.scope=patch -Preckon.stage=final`.
-A git tag is created and it asks you for the github credentials to push the commmit to the repo automatically.
-5. The docker image will be created (and pushed to hub.docker.com) on Travis.
+3. `./gradlew clean build dockerTest pushDockerImages` is run on Travis and will push a SNAPSHOT and a latest image on hub.docker.com.
+4. If you want a final release (non-SNAPSHOT version), this has to be done locally (commit and push first): `./gradlew release -Prelease.customUsername=edigonzales -Prelease.customPassword=77S.pellegrino clean build dockerTest pushDockerImages`.
+Be carefull: if you push the changes to Github, Travis will be slower than your pushes to docker.
+In this case the latest docker image will be overwritten.

 ## Running as Docker Image (SO!GIS)
 * To be done...